 The problem, implied and embedded in Theresa’s question, is that the needs of customers aren’t stabilizing at all, but changing very quickly and very dramatically.
 Complexity is growing in at least three dimensions simultaneously: content types, content destinations, and the number of vendors in the martech landscape.
 And any customer that’s serious about DAM at an enterprise-scale has a lot of needs and tweaks unique to them.

 So if your options are a good but simple tool that just tells the time, or a super-complex one that is harder and harder to keep up and running every day, maybe it’s time to look at the problem differently.
 Maybe it’s time to look to the smartwatch approach.
 The Apple watch allows for endless complications you can swap in and out at a moments notice, thousands of applications, and so much more.
-Look for a platform with the underpinnings to be what you need it to be, the extensibility to address your unique and changing needs, and the architecture to continually upgrade itself.
+Look for a platform with the underpinnings to be what you need it to be, the extensibility to address your unique and changing needs, and the content management system architecture to continually upgrade itself.

 What kind of DAM are you running today?
 I’d love to hear your thoughts!

 *Complications are a term of art in horology that refers to any feature beyond just the time.
-It’s quite an interesting topic you can read more about here).
-Ironically I only learned the term when the Apple watch was introduced.